j0hax/c3dk/README.md

 ### Toolchain

-c3dk builds images in a custom Debian container which contains a GCC multilib toolchain tailored specifically to the ESP32-C3's application binary interface (ABI), allowing, for example, for complete softfloat support.
+c3dk builds images in a custom Debian container which contains a GCC multilib toolchain[^tc] tailored specifically to the ESP32-C3's application binary interface (ABI), allowing, for example, for complete softfloat and `math.h` support.

 The toolchain resides in `/opt` in conjunction with the `newlib` C library.